smiranda08/travel-api-project/README.md

 This practice project implements a basic travel companion single page application.
-It features the ability for users to search for a particular locale and the app then shows the result on the map with major hotels, restaurants, bars and attractions embedded on the map.
+It features the ability for users to search for a particular locale and the app then shows the result on the map with major hotels, restaurants, bars and attractions embedded.
 Additionally a left-sidebar  lists cards for each of these points of interest displaying their contact information and Google ratings/reviews with links to both their TripAdvisor page and website.